Wednesday, March 4, 2026

 ATHENS, Feb 11 (Reuters) - Most of the 15 Afghan migrants who were killed off the Greek island of Chios last week when their dinghy collided with a coast guard vessel died of head injuries, not from drowning, autopsy results seen by Reuters show.

-A criminal investigation has been opened into the February 3 collision - one of Greece's deadliest migrant accidents in years - in which a coast guard vessel struck a dinghy carrying about 39 people, causing it to capsize.
+A criminal investigation has been opened into the February 3 collision - one of Greece's deadliest migrant accidents in years - in which a coast guard vessel collided with a dinghy carrying about 39 people, causing it to capsize.

 But testimonies from five survivors, reviewed by Reuters, contradict the official account.
 They said that the coast guard did not offer any prior warning and that the dinghy did not change course.
 Later, divers found dead bodies inside the boat.